 On the morning of the surgery I have to arrive at the hospital at 6:00 AM and I am scheduled for surgery at 7:30 AM.
 I’ve been told that surgery will last about 3 hours and I, of course, will be under anesthesia during the whole procedure.
 When I come out of surgery I will have a catheter in place which will stay there for a week.
 A week after surgery I am schedule to go back to my doctor where the catheter will be removed.

 So, surgery day is coming soon.
 I am a little nervous about the whole process but I am comfortable all will go well.
 Last Thursday I met with my HR department to sign paperwork for short-term disability.
 Any time after 5 sick days at my work I’m required to file for short-term disability.
 I will only need about 4 days of short-term disability before I can start working on my computer at home.
 On Friday I called Liberty Mutual to place a claim for the short-term disability to ensure that everything is set up properly.

 Since I work about 160 miles from home, my doctor advised me to not take that drive for roughly 4 weeks after surgery.
 So I’ll be recovering for about 9 days and after that I will work from home for 2 weeks.
 After that I should be able to drive back down to work.
 I drive down on Tuesday mornings and return on Thursday after work so I don’t make that commute on multiple days.

 Anyway, the next time I write it could be the night before the surgery if I have the time to do so.
+Awaiting prostate cancer surgery is a little daunting to me and I’m a little worried about it!
 Till next time!